madisonweidner/Music-Data-Project/README.md

 ## **INTRODUCTION**
 Why was the project undertaken?\
-This project was undertaken to explore and build an understanding of the different methods of interpreting listening data music platforms implement to better understand its users and predict user interaction.
+This project was undertaken to explore and build an understanding of the different methods of interpreting listening data music platforms implement to better understand its users and improve user satisfaction with their music recommendation algorithm.

 Research Questions:
 * What artists are most listened to by the person?
 * When do they listen to music the most?
 (Time of day, time of year, time of month, etc.)